🔥

 • “we do these things not because they are easy, but because we thought they’d be easy”

-• eg me: coding, I find software fun, it’s also very leveraged
+• eg me: coding, I found software fun, it’s fast and leveraged

 • I also read and type pretty fast, so decent at lots of info-processing things